Nas-matutto/e-commerce_calculator/src/data/post/optimize-shopify-landing-page.md

 publishDate: 2025-06-26T00:00:00Z
 author: Nas
 title: How to Optimize Your Shopify Landing Page for Higher Conversion
-excerpt: A good landing page can be the difference between converting or losing a potential customer.These are the best tips to optimize it.
+excerpt: A good landing page can be the difference between converting or losing a potential customer.
+These are the best tips to optimize it.
 image: https://images.unsplash.com/photo-1642132652806-8aa09801c2ab?q=80&w=2920&auto=format&fit=crop&ixlib=rb-4.1.0&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 category: E-commerce
 tags: